LLNL/RAJA/docs/sphinx/user_guide/feature/tiling.rst

 .. note:: The global loop index always appears as the first lambda expression
           argument.
-This is followed by the parameter tuples where the meaning of each is determined by the integer in the ``Param`` statement specified for the loop statement types.
+This is followed by the parameter tuples where the meaning of each is determined by the integer in the ``Param`` statement pecified for the loop statement types.